-(3) All performance-based RSUs granted during 2012 are scheduled to vest on the third, fourth or fifth anniversary of the Grant Date, subject to the achievement of internal performance criteria defined in the respective grant agreements.
+(2) Performance-based RSUs granted during 2012 are scheduled to vest on the third, fourth or fifth anniversary of the Grant Date, subject to the achievement of internal performance criteria defined in the respective grant agreements.
 The 2012 grant agreements do not provide for the potential to earn awards at a percentage greater than 100% of target shares awarded.
+These awards vested at 100% on February 14, 2015.